Inside: If you struggle to make time for devotions keep reading. You’ll learn how to tell if you really don’t have time for God.

 We Need Time with God in Order to Survive

-Because when it’s suddenly the thing that’s going to get you through, you will find the time for it, right?
-We don’t have to think about breathing or eating.
-We just do that because we need it to survive.
-That is what our relationship with God is as well.
+You don’t have to think about breathing or eating.
+You just do that because you need it to survive.
+That is what your relationship with God is as well.

 He is the key.
 God is the most important thing.

-When we realize that and put it in the proper place, then it becomes easy.
-I feel so off when I get so busy that I forget to have my time with God.
-I miss it!
-I feel like something is out of step, like wait…something is wrong here!
+When you realize that and put it in the proper place, then it becomes easier.
+You’ll feel off when you get so busy that you forget to have time with God.
+You’ll miss it!

 Spending time with God is the most important thing.
 You’ve got to get it done.